 Eligibility for VA Loans

 VA loans require prior service with a discharge other than dishonorable.
 Veterans are required to submit a copy of their DD214 with their loan application.
-Active duty military are eligible for VA loans after serving 24 months active duty.
-Reserve and National Guard personnel are eligible for VA loans after Six years of service.
+Active duty military are eligible for VA loans after serving 24 months of active duty.
+Reserve and National Guard personnel are eligible for VA loans after six years of service.

-These are the basic criteria for eligibility for this loan program but there are exceptions.
 Time in service requirements are shorter in some circumstances, such as war time veterans and disabled veterans.
 There are also provisions for surviving spouses.

 Maximum Loan Limit

 There is no loan limit for a VA loan as of Jan 1, 2020.
 This means Veterans can get a no down payment loan for as much home as they afford to make the payments on based on their income.
 In the past, Loan limits on VA loans have been tied to the conforming conventional loan.
 Loan originators may still have loan overlays that have maximum loan limits.

 The VA does not have a minimum FICO credit score requirement for VA barrowers.
 The VA requires that the lender review the entire loan profile.
 Individual lenders are allowed to put credit requirement overlays that have tighter restrictions than the minimum program requirements.
 Most VA lenders are going to require a 620 minimum credit score and higher for very large loans.